jsa2/aad-auth-n-z/readme.md

 ❌Bypasses  Azure AD logs means that no events are produced for the resource type in Azure AD logs when the authentication mechanism is used.

-❌ Suspectible to sharing across multiple targets in the table means that the service allows human defined password (monkey/dog/cat/birthday) creation, thus allowing the admin to re-use passwords across systems
+❌ Susceptible to sharing across multiple targets in the table means that the service allows human defined password (monkey/dog/cat/birthday) creation, thus allowing the admin to re-use passwords across systems
 - Services which generate these passwords, and don't allow admins to input passwords are considered not shareable in the same sense (not all services in the table can be shared across systems, but can be shared across clients still)

     **Note: Even if the key is system generated, it can be obviously leaked** [If a SAS is leaked, it can be used by anyone who obtains it, which can potentially compromise resource utilizing SAS scheme](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas#best-practices-when-using-sas)